2023 Rugby World Cup final: First half

-In the 2nd minute, New Zealand's Shannon Frizell received a yellow card for falling on top of the leg of Bongi Mbonambi.
+In the second minute, New Zealand's Shannon Frizell received a yellow card for falling on top of the leg of Bongi Mbonambi.
 Mbonambi was forced off for the remainder of the match with a knee injury.
 South Africa went on to take a 6–0 lead with two penalties converted by Handré Pollard before Richie Mo'unga scored a penalty for New Zealand after 17 minutes.
 Pollard scored another penalty two minutes later to make it 9–3.
 In the 28th minute, New Zealand's captain Sam Cane was given a yellow card for a high shoulder tackle to the head of South Africa's Jesse Kriel which was later upgraded to a red card after a bunker review.
 Pollard scored another penalty in the 34th minute before Mo'unga replied with his second penalty to leave the score 12–6 to South Africa at half-time.

 Second half

 In the 45th minute, South African captain Siya Kolisi received a yellow card for a head high tackle on Ardie Savea which was also reviewed for a potential red card.
 On review, it remained a yellow card.
 In the 54th minute, New Zealand thought that they had scored a try.
-Aaron Smith went over the try line in the left corner.
-However, the TMO review showed that the ball had been knocked on by Ardie Savea before it was released from the initial lineout.
+Aaron Smith went over the try line in the left corner; however, the TMO review showed that the ball had been knocked on by Ardie Savea before it was released from the initial lineout.
 They did get a try in the 58th minute.
 Beauden Barrett went over the try line on the left after an offload from Mark Tele'a.
 Richie Mo'unga missed the conversion from the left that would have put New Zealand in front.
-With 7 minutes to go, Cheslin Kolbe received a yellow card for a deliberate knock on and New Zealand missed the critical penalty from 48 metres out to seal their victory.
+With 7 minutes to go, South Africa's Cheslin Kolbe received a yellow card for a deliberate knock on and Jordie Barrett missed the resultant penalty from 48 metres.
 South Africa held on to win 12–11 and claim their fourth World Cup title.